 And here’s a few things that you probably won’t need.

 There are some items that you think you might need but usually end up squashed at the bottom of your bag.
-Although some people may swear by them, you can probably leave most of these things behind.
+Although some people may swear by them as hiking essentials, you can probably leave most of these things behind.
 It certainly depends a lot on the kind of hiking trip you’ll be doing.

 32. Playing cards – If you don’t play with them at home, are you really likely to play with them while trekking?